hmteditors/closed-hc-il18/text-reuse.md

 ## Avenues for Future Analysis

-- Evaluate the strength of the correlation between multiforms and mentions of the Alexandrian editors
 - Research the connection between the multiforms and the Alexandrian editors
 - Broaden the sample size by adding text reuse analyses of other Iliadic books
-- Look at the lemmata to analyze "apparent" or "implied multiforms"
-- Investigate the connection between ὅτι scholia and Aristarchean critical signs
+- Run statistical analysis on other trends we've noticed over the years

 ___